silviu-archive/BayesApplications/README.md

 Doing Bayesian Data Analysis - J. R. Kruschke

 As I will go through the reading list, I will update any relevant applications on here.

+Python projects in here are not my own work, and they represent adaptations after other tutorials, with additional comments for my understanding.